-I am delighted to now be offering our fast-track massage training courses in Dublin, Ireland.
-These courses will be held in the Commercial Rowing Club, based in Dublin 8 with stunning views over the river Liffey.
+After an awesome visit last September I am delighted to be returning to Dublin in 2018 to teach the deep tissue massage courses.
+The massage training courses in Dublin will be held at the Commercial Rowing Club, based in Dublin 8 with it’s truly stunning views over the river Liffey.

 It’s easy to get to the rowing club.
 By car it’s a direct route from Dublin City Centre that will only take 15 to 20 minutes.
 There is parking spaces available at the club.
 Many buses stop right outside the clubhouse.
 You can get the 25/26, 66/66A/66B and 67 all the way to the clubhouse getting off at stop number 2193.

 We will be using the Riverview Function Room, which is ideally situated with gorgeous views over the river Liffey and weir at Islandbridge.
 Teas and coffees will be available throughout the day.
 There is a kitchen facility available with microwave and fridge with everything you need to store and prepare your packed lunch.